Woughton: Netherfield

 Netherfield is a housing estate located on the south side of Standing Way (A421, H8) opposite the University Hospital, it also has a small shopping arcade with various shops.

 The estate was largely designed by Dixon, Jones, Gold and Cross around 1971, and is essentially modernist; it comprises several long parallel terraces, designed around the landform so that the roofline remains level: homes towards the top of the slopes are single storey; those at the bottom are three-storey.
 The choice of prefabricated construction materials was partly a consequence of a shortage of bricks in the UK at the time.
 Milton Keynes Council has gradually been renovating the estate, adding a pitched roof when funds permit.

 Peartree Bridge

 Peartree Bridge is mainly composed of a crescent of modern terraced housing overlooking the Grand Union canal and backing onto Marlborough Street (the V8 grid road).
 The area also includes a canal marina and has a small farm (InterAction) that provides workshops for local children including circus camp, pottery and community friendly underpass painting.

 Redmoor

 Redmoor is an industrial district.
 Notable organisations based there include Post Office Parcels.

 Tinkers Bridge

 Tinkers Bridge is an estate of mainly social housing.
-It is part of a grid square that also includes Passmore and Woughton Park private housing (that are in Old Woughton parish).
+It is part of a grid square that also includes Passmore and Woughton Park private housing (that are in Old Woughton parish) and the Walton Hall campus of the Open University (in Walton parish).
+The Grand Union separates it from Woughton Park; the River Ouzel separates both from the University.